aurotripathy/bert-tf-multi-gpu/README.md

 Invoke the script `run_create.sh` to create the tfrecord formatted inputs.

 Then invoke the script `run_pre.sh`  to train from scratch.
-Ensure you delete the output folder `/tmp/pretraining_output`.
+If you want to run the training step (in addition to the eval step), ensure you delete the output folder `/tmp/pretraining_output`.

 ### Multi-GPU Fine-training with Dataset